Small Potatoes (2011 TV series)

-Small Potatoes is an animated pre-school series written and directed by Josh Selig.
+Small Potatoes is a British-American animated pre-school series written and directed by Josh Selig.
 It was produced by Little Airplane Productions from its second studio in London.
 The show features a group of four potatoes—Ruby, Olaf, Nate, and Chip—who sing songs.
 The show's music was composed by Jerry Bock.

 27 shorts were produced.
 The series was aired on CBeebies in the UK, ABC Kids in Australia, and on the Disney Junior channel in the United States.
 It was followed by a motion picture in 2013, Meet the Small Potatoes.
 Small Potatoes is also available on BBC iPlayer.